 Excellence in management can have a significant impact.

-So I have nailed my colours to the mast and decided to concentrate on helping managers be great managers.
+So I have nailed my colours to the mast and decided to concentrate on helping managers be great managers as well as great leaders.

 I’ve worked for really amazing managers who were shy and unassuming.
 And I’ve worked for poor managers who had an excess of charisma and passion.
 I know which I preferred and I know which environment I thrived in.
 It certainly wasn’t the one where we got a daily dose of guano; manure is really only good for the roses.